Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/shared/en/how-to-build-anti-loop-systems-for-rp-bots.md

 - proximity
 - approach

-This matters because anti-loop is not only prohibition.
+This matters because anti-loop systems are not only prohibitions.

-It is redirection.
+They are redirection systems.

-If the current scene shape is producing repetition, the model needs instructions for how to break the shape.
+If the current shape of the scene is producing repetition, the model needs instructions for breaking that pattern.

 Possible interventions include:
-- change the physical setting
+- changing the physical setting
-- stop asking and make a decision
+- stopping the questioning and making a decision
-- close distance
+- reducing distance
-- create distance deliberately
+- deliberately creating distance
-- shift from dialogue to action
+- shifting from dialogue to action
-- shift from tension to repair
+- shifting from tension to repair
-- shift from avoidance to directness
+- shifting from avoidance to honesty
-- shift from emotional abstraction to concrete behavior
+- shifting from emotional abstraction to observable behavior
-- introduce a new event or task
+- introducing a new event or practical task
-- acknowledge and move differently
+- acknowledging the issue and behaving differently

 The exact intervention depends on the loop.

-The important part is that repetition must trigger change.
+The important part is that repetition triggers change.

 ---

-# 21. A Good Anti-Loop Block Is Not Just A Ban List
+# 22. A Strong Anti-Loop Block Is More Than a List of Prohibitions

-A weak anti-loop block only says what must not happen.
+A weak anti-loop block only states what must not happen.

 A stronger anti-loop block also defines:
 - what progression looks like
-- what acknowledgment must do
+- what acknowledgment should produce
 - what happens when a pattern repeats
-- how the character should break stagnation
+- how the character breaks stagnation
-- which types of loops are especially incompatible with this character
+- which kinds of loops are especially incompatible with this character
-- how future behavior should change after conflict, intimacy, or attachment
+- how future behavior should change after conflict, intimacy, or deeper attachment

-That is why my anti-loop blocks often contain both:
+This is why my anti-loop blocks usually contain both:
 - forbidden patterns
 - correction rules
 - progression rules